SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Not everyone approaches you themselves to ask for personal feedback, so you need to find a way to have one on one interactions with everyone.
 - Make people feel valued, make people feel that they made a difference by being there.
 Because very often people do feel left out and feel like they don't belong.
 - Everyone belongs, so make sure they do feel that they belong.
 - The one-on-one interaction can be about anything.
-It doesn't have to be about feedback on their speech, just whatever they feel about everything.
+It doesn't have to be feedback on their speech, just whatever they feel about everything.
 - Having ties to the community is what really fosters loyalty and makes people excited to come to the Debsoc.

 You will be quite busy as an organizer and a judge, and when OA preparation time consumes you, it's hard to give people individual attention.
 **At that moment, it can be crucial to tell at least people, to cross over, shake hands, and chill.**
 - It's detrimental if people are sitting in their own seats scrolling their phones during your OA prep time.
-- When people cross over, conversation on the debate usually gets going.
-There are unresponded POIs and other thoughts on the debate that people are often bursting to say.
+- After people cross over, conversation on the debate usually gets going.
+There are unresponded POIs and other thoughts on the debate that people are often bursting to say, but too hesitant to break the silence.
 - This initial conversation gets the community vibe started, and freshers usually carry the conversation themselves after that.
 - It's very important to give the initial push for them to cross over after the debate if they don't cross over themselves.